Hatshepsut: The woman who dared to become pharaoh

 Around the year 1458 BC, Hatshepsut died at the age of 50.
 A mummy has been identified as hers with a high degree of certainty, and modern analysis of the remains have sought to identify her cause of death.

-However, once he was pharaoh once more, Thutmose II tried to erase all trace of Hatshepsut from history.
+However, once he was pharaoh again, Thutmose III tried to erase all traces of Hatshepsut from history.

-He had her name removed from inscriptions and monuments, and he ordered that many of her statues be destroyed.
+He had her name removed from inscriptions and monuments, and he ordered many of her statues to be destroyed.

 The process of trying to erase the memory of someone from history is known as damnatio memoriae.